zafar142007/Calendarly/README.md

 3. Add slots

 We provide the session id got in the login step as a header, and a list of timestamps representing the starts of available slots that we want to add for the logged-in user.
 If authenticated and not in the past, the slots are added as 'available' for the user.
+If a booked slot already exists which is also in the requested one, the slot will remain booked.

 ```
 curl --location --request POST 'https://calendarly-app.herokuapp.com/calendarly/slot/add' \